smrt-model/smrt-model.github.io/stories/contribute.rst

 SMRT was originally developed as part of an ESA-funded project.
 Consortium members for this project are: G. Picard, M. Sandells, H. Löwe, M. Dumont, R. Essery, N. Floury, A. Kontu, J. Lemmetyinen, C. Mätzler, S. Morin and A. Wiesmann

-Contributors to the git repository will be posted here in the future!
+Contributors' name will be posted on github in the future!